DhruvSapra/image-segmentation/README.md

 </p>

 <p align="justify">
-There are only 72 images (having different resolutions) in the dataset, out of which I have used 56 images (~78%) for training set and remaining 16 images (~22%) for validation set.
-It is a very small amount of data, in order to artificially increase the amount of data and avoid overfitting, I preferred using data augmentation.
-By doing so I have increased the training data upto 9 times.
+There are only 72 images (having different resolutions) in the dataset, out of which We have used 56 images (~78%) for training set and remaining 16 images (~22%) for validation set.
+It is a very small amount of data, in order to artificially increase the amount of data and avoid overfitting, We preferred using data augmentation.
+By doing so We have increased the training data upto 9 times.
 So, the total number of images in the training set is 504 (56+448), and 16 (original) images in the validation set, after data augmentation.
 </p>

 Data augmentation is done by the following techniques: